Overview - Communication Arts Department

 SCHOOL OF COMMUNICATION ARTS

 Asbury University recognizes that communication competence is vital to success in every field and strongly encourages the development and understanding of a Christian philosophy of communication.
 The objective of the School of Communication Arts is to prepare students to communicate truthfully and effectively in this age of diversity.
 The ability to clearly present information to others is more than a desirable skill, it is also a responsibility.
-Communication Arts is a multi-dimensional department with a major in Media Communication; majors and minors in Communications, Journalism & Digital Storytelling, Theatre & Cinema Performance, and Worship Arts; and minors in Leadership, and Public Relations.
+Communication Arts is a multi-dimensional school with two departments that house a major in Media Communication; majors and minors in Communication, Journalism, Theatre & Cinema Performance, and Worship Arts; an APS program online major in Instructional Design; and minors in Leadership, Public Relations, and Social Media.

-2. The MEDIA COMMUNICATION MAJOR is designed to prepare Christ-centered students who think creatively and critically about their messages, their audiences and their communication tools.
+The Media Communications major is designed to prepare Christ-centered students who think creatively and critically about their messages, their audiences and their communication tools.
 These men and women will develop competency in using a variety of media to communicate – including the Internet, audio and radio, television and the cinema – and they will seek to engage and transform culture.
 Recognizing the media’s collaborative nature, each student will also develop greater self-understanding, an appreciation of diversity, and the abilities to listen and to work in a team.
 The program has concentrations in production, performance, management, film studies, multimedia, and audio production.

-3. The JOURNALISM & DIGITAL STORYTELLING MAJOR and MINOR grounds students in an understanding of the power of writing, photo-imaging and graphics to bring meaning in an ever-changing marketplace of ideas.
-Students with a journalism major or minor gain not only professional journalistic skills but an understanding of how Christian values can be applied to competent leadership over print and online media ranging from newspapers and magazines to public relations and advertising materials.
-Areas of concentration within the major include News-Editorial, Magazine & Publishing, Photojournalism, and Literary Journalism.
+The Journalism major and minor grounds students in an understanding of the power of writing, photo-imaging, video, documentary and graphics to bring meaning in an ever-changing marketplace of ideas.
+Students with a journalism major or minor gain not only professional journalistic skills but an understanding of how Christian values can be applied to competent leadership over print, and online, and broadcast media.
+This convergent journalism programs gives students experience with newspapers, magazines, online news, broadcast news and documentaries.

-4. The THEATRE & CINEMA PERFORMANCE MAJOR and MINOR give students an opportunity to develop and refine acting, directing, and production skills.
+The Theater & Cinema Performance major and minor give students an opportunity to develop and refine acting, directing, and production skills.
 Students will develop a strong understanding of the history of the theatre and the cinema and their power to influence society and culture.
-This knowledge enables students to experiment with theatre communication techniques and approaches to an audience that stress excellence in performance and purity of purpose and message.
+This knowledge enables students to experiment with theatre communication techniques and approaches to audiences that stress excellence in performance and purity of purpose and message.

-5. The WORSHIP ARTS MAJOR and MINOR equips students theologically, spiritually, and technically to play significant leadership roles in the worship arts in congregations.
+The Worship Arts major and minor equips students theologically, spiritually, and technically to play significant leadership roles in the worship arts in congregations.
 Building on a foundation of biblically- and theologically-informed study of the church and its worship, the program leads students in personal spiritual growth and in opportunity to develop abilities to lead in music, media ministry, drama, the visual arts, and intra-church relationships in today’s church.